What You Need to Know About Weight Cutting in Muay Thai

 Weight Cutting in Muay Thai

-The theories behind weight cutting in the sport of Muay Thai have remained unchanged for over four decades.
-In Thailand, Nak Muay are typically walking around always within a few kilos of there weight.
-The main reason behind this is because of the frequency of fighting that they do.
-Their western counterparts usually have two (sometimes more) months to get to their decided fight weight.
-Lindsey Newhall of Vice’s Fightland has a great article here about Ya Kiatpech, a fighter-turned trainer who administers IV drips to fighters to combat the effects of a severe weight cut.
+In Thailand, Nak Muay are typically walking around always within a few kilos of their weight.
+The main reason is the frequency of their fighting.
+Their Western counterparts usually have two (sometimes more) months to reach their agreed-upon fight weight.

 Richi Khongsittha on Weight Cutting